A free fermions in disguise model with claws: The extended FFD algebra

 \subsection{Even hole in the extended frustration graph}

-Another notable point for the new frustration graph is that there exist even holes $C_{4}$.
+Another notable feature of the new frustration graph is the existence of even holes $C_{4}$.
 We show an even hole in the frustration graph for the extended FFD algebra in Figure~\ref{fig:even-hole}.
-Even holes are formed by following four generators: $\{h_{2m-3}, h_{2m}, h_{2m-2}, h_{\overline{2m+1}}\}$ for $1 < m \le M'$.
+These even holes are formed by the following four generators: $\{h_{2m-3}, h_{2m}, h_{2m-2}, h_{\overline{2m+1}}\}$ for $1 < m \le M'$.
 We define $\mu_{2m-1}$ as the product of these generators:

 The important feature of~\eqref{eq:center-even-hole} is that it is central in the extended FFD algebra; $\mu_{2m-1}$ commutes with all generators in the extended FFD algebra: $[\mu_{2m-1}, h_{m'}] = 0$ for $1 \le m' \le M$, and $[\mu_{2m-1}, \hbar{2m'+1}] = 0$ for $0 \le m' \le M'$.
 These properties can be proven from the fact that each vertex in the frustration graph has zero, two, or four connections to the vertices in the even hole, as can be confirmed in Figure~\ref{fig:even-hole}.